Skip to main content

 Step 4: Ensure Proper Conditions

-Updates require specific conditions:
+Updates require specific conditions that aren't always obvious:

 Before Downloading

-• WiFi connected with good signal
+• WiFi connected with strong, stable signal

-• Battery above 20% (50%+ recommended)
+• Battery above 20% (50%+ recommended for large updates)

 Before Installing

-• Car in Park
+• Car in Park — the car won't install while driving

-• Not charging (some updates require this)
+• Not actively charging — some updates require disconnecting from charger

-Step 5: Schedule Installation
+Step 5: Schedule the Installation

-If downloads complete but installation fails:
+If downloads complete but immediate installation fails, scheduling often works better:

 1. Go to Controls > Software